jrbeverly/myreads/README.md

 The MyReads application makes use of the Udacity React Books API.
 The service provides methods for searching a catalog of books based on a predefined list of terms.
 These terms are available at [docs/SEARCH_TERMS.md](docs/SEARCH_TERMS.md).

 You can read more about the web service at [docs/API.md](docs/API.md).

+## Acknowledgements

+The project icon is retrieved from [the Noun Project](docs/icon/icon.json).
+The original source material has been altered for the purposes of the project.
+The icon is used under the terms of the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

+The project icon is by [Five by Five from the Noun Project](https://thenounproject.com/term/startup/38246/).